chenhaowu5/EM-NeRF/README.md

 # EM-NeRF
 Here we collect insightful work on the application of NeRF and ray-tracing-based method in the fields of electromagnetic wave propagation, wireless channel modeling, radio frequency and beyond.

 Date format: DD/MM/YYYY

-## Year 2024
+## 2024

 * **DART: Implicit Doppler Tomography for Radar Novel View Synthesis**, Tianshu Huang, John Miller, et al.
 Submitted on 06/03/2024